Best Backtesting Software 2026: 7 Tools Tested & Compared

 Backtrex or TrendSpider.
 Both have visual interfaces that do not require coding.
 Backtrex is more focused on backtesting speed and simplicity.
 TrendSpider adds AI analysis but costs more and has no free plan.

-Only Backtrex offers native SMC blocks (Order Blocks, FVG, BOS/CHoCH).
+Only Backtrex offers native SMC signals (Order Blocks, FVG, BOS/CHoCH).
 On TradingView, you need community Pine Script indicators which may repaint.
 On other platforms, you need to code the logic yourself.

 Backtrex processes 10 years of M1 data in under 30 seconds.
 TradingView and MetaTrader can take minutes on large datasets.
 QuantConnect is fast on cloud but has queue times.
 Speed matters because slow backtests discourage iteration, and iteration is how you find winning strategies.